 There is a way to prevent destruction, and the solution is directly linked to achieving the goals set for controlling climate change and global warming.

 “It is now critical to understand how governance and local management can maximize recovery between recurrent heatwaves,” Nick Graham, a marine ecologist at Lancaster University, said to Nature magazine.
 “If we fail to curb climate change, and global temperatures rise far above 2 °C, we will lose the natural, scientific and economic benefits they provide,” he added.
 In addition to the beauty of the Great Barrier Reef, which is the subject of much research on marine diversity and one of Australia's major tourist attractions, in addition to creating thousands of jobs.

-According to the research, the transition that is taking place on the coral barrier is unavoidable, and will continue throughout the century - although it is happening at a much faster pace than scientists imagined.
+According to research, the transition that is taking place on the coral barrier is unavoidable, and will continue throughout the century - although it is happening at a much faster pace than scientists imagined.

-Therefore, the fate of tropical coral reefs depends on us.
+Therefore, the fate of tropical coral reefs depend on us.
 “A future with coral reefs, their rich diversity and the livelihoods they provide to people is quite simple.
 It will only be possible if carbon emissions are rapidly reduced,” Graham says.